 - Master of Public Policy (M.P.P.) / Master of Business Administration (M.B.A.) (dual degree program with Graduate School of Management)

-- Master of Public Affairs and Politics (M.P.A.P.) / Juris Doctor (J.D.) (dual degree program with Rutgers’ School of Law–Camden)
+- Master of Public Policy (M.P.P.)/Master of Public Health (M.P.H.) (dual degree program with Rutgers School of Public Health)

 - Master of Public Policy (M.P.P.)
 B.A. or B.S. / M.P.P. (offered with Rutgers–New Brunswick undergraduate colleges)